 Arrangements can typically be made to provide temporary assistance for almost any independent resident if a need should arise.
-Similarly, independent residents already in the community always have priority status for transfer to the assisted living section or even for Alzheimer's care if such a need ever becomes apparent, whether temporary or long term.
-In Marlborough there is typically at least one registered nurse on duty 24 hours daily, seven days a week.
+Similarly, independent residents may stay in their current suite and receive assisted living service.
+In Marlborough there is typically at least one licensed nurse on duty 24 hours daily, seven days a week.
 LifeLine Ambulance is a preferred provider of nonemergency medical transport for New Horizons residents in both Marlborough and Woburn.

 How are assisted living services provided?

 At New Horizons in Woburn, assisted living services are provided through a division of nationally acclaimed Winchester Hospital, which recently received the coveted Magnet Award, the American Nurses Association's highest award for nursing excellence.
-In Marlborough, services are provided by Care Solutions, Inc., recently ranked "Number 1 Home Care Provider in Massachusetts."
+In Marlborough, services are provided by an on-site Medicare-approve home care agency.
 New Horizons passes on to residents only the actual total fees charged by the provider, with no "profit" earned on these services.